Eco-Flow/training/eco-flow-training/docs/nfcore_rnaseq.md

 The next steps are learning to write in Nextflow yourself.
 There are awesome training materials at https://training.nextflow.io/

-Further, Eco-Flow will be providing more foundational Nextflow courses soon, so feel free to email us, and we can add you to our mailing list (ecoflow dot ucl @ gmail dot com)
+Further, Eco-Flow will be providing more foundational Nextflow courses soon, so feel free to email us, and we can add you to our mailing list (ecoflow . ucl @ gmail . com)